wcountiss/baseballpitch/Readme.txt

 Motus
+End of Week 1:
+Themes
-End of Week 1: Assumption: We have Elite data and thresholds uploaded in Parse Login Pages and Components
+Login Pages and Components
-Get last 30 days of pitches from parse by Player
-Get Elite Data from parse

-End of Week 2: Assumption: We have Elite data and thresholds uploaded in Parse, We know all 42 points and data type, Have snapshot images and images
-Basic Stat Service Setup gets current data and augment data not in Parse as random Add to Stat Service Average of dataset
+End of Week 2: Assumption: Have snapshot images and images Basic Stat Service Setup gets current data and augment data not in Parse as random Add to Stat Service Average of dataset
 Add to Stat Service Each Category Rating